jamie-allen/sdisruptor/presentation/preso/presentation.md

 # There is nothing new here

+* 6 million TPS
 * "Virtual" runtime and deployment environment
 * Breaks popular concurrency abstractions
 * Not functional?!?
 (OMG!
 ONOZ!)

 .notes
 * The "virtual" nature of our runtime and deployment environment has desensitized us as developers to the impact of our design and implementation decisions
 * It flies in the face of popular concurrency abstractions to show what can be accomplished when implementing simple code in a highly-optimized fashion
 * This is a decidedly NOT functional implementation.
 No referential transparency, lots of shared mutable state

 !SLIDE transition=fade